kedanco/100-days-kallaway-log/README.md

 Project 18 was pretty simple & straightforward, but I'm amazed by how concise code can be using map and reduce.
 It's like back to dealing with Ruby code.

-Back to working on the E-commerce project today.
+Back to working on the Backend Portal project today.
 Spent a shit load of time figuring out flex for the navbar.

 Also discovered css :not() rule!
 So useful for exceptions :)
 You can actually chain it together like li:hover:not(.class)